Hooked on a Feeling (David Hasselhoff album): Promotion

 Hasselhoff embarked on a short promotional tour for the album in Europe.
 He performed "Hooked on a Feeling" at Hitparade (Germany) on November 22, 1997, and at Takito (Switzerland) on December 4, 1997.

 Singles

 The album's title track was released as the lead single, peaking at number 36 in Austria.
-The next two singles, "Hold on My Love" and "More Than Words Can Say" (featuring Regine Velasquez) failed to chart.
+The next two singles, "Hold on My Love" and "More Than Words Can Say" (featuring Regine Velasquez), failed to chart.

 Commercial performance

 Hooked on a Feeling was commercially unsuccessful in comparison with his previous releases, as the album became Hasselhoff's first studio album that failed to chart in Germany.
-In Austria, the album debuted at its peak of number 49 on the Austrian Albums chart, spending only one week before leaving the chart, becoming Hasselhoff's least successful album and his lowest selling album to that point in Austria.
-In Switzerland, the album performed slightly better, debuting at its peak of number 41 (which also matched the same peak of his previous album Du), and spending four weeks on the chart.
+In Austria, the album debuted at its peak of number 49 on the Austrian Albums chart, spending only one week before leaving the chart, becoming Hasselhoff's least successful album and his lowest-selling album to that point in Austria.
+In Switzerland, the album performed slightly better, debuting at its peak of number 41 (which also matched the same peak of his previous album, Du), and spending four weeks on the chart.

+Hooked on a Feeling was certified Gold in Czech Republic.